What happens when the words of God no longer point back to the Word of God, himself?

 Similarly, I want to share a literal back-translation of another common verse, but this time as understood by those abused, harmed, and manipulated by religious entities:

 For God so loved the world that he murdered and tortured his one and only Son, that whoever says a prayer and confesses him as Lord shall not burn in an eternal lake of fire but get to exist in an ethereal cloud paradise forever.
 For God did not send his Son into the world to condemn the world (unless you are gay, a woman preacher, a democrat, or have sex before marriage), but to save the world through him.
 Whoever behaves and acts like a good Christian is not condemned, but whoever does not behave and act like a good Christian stands condemned already because they have not believed in the interpretations and truths the men in charge declared came straight from the mouth of God’s one and only Son.
+This is not an exaggeration.
+This is how John 3:16-18 is understood by a vast majority of people who were raised in religious spaces.
+I know, because I recently walked through this exact passage with 11 of them and this is what was heard.

 Because I believe what I do about the Bible, we endured through the mess and chaos that was our preconceived understanding of this passage and sought to find a better way forward.
 We fought together to get past the baggage and very real and embodied trauma that these verses brought up within us and did our best to read the words with fresh eyes and a reminder of original context that did not include Christian nationalism or the Billy Graham Crusades.
 It was hard.
 It was exhausting.
 It was honestly, not really at all encouraging.
 And that was with every voice being heard in a safe and trusted environment where no one person was trying to declare their own interpretation as “the right one.”